jakeheis/SwiftCLI/README.md

 }
 ```

-#### Flag options
+#### Flags

-Flag options are simple options that act as boolean switches.
+Flags are simple options that act as boolean switches.
 For example, if you were to implement `git commit`, `-a` would be a flag option.
-They take the form of variables of the type `Flag`.
+They take the form of booleans wrapped by `@Flag`.

 The `GreetCommand` could take a "loudly" flag:

 ```swift
 class GreetCommand: Command {